Teppanyaki Restaurant Sazanka

 Ferdinand Bolstraat 333

 Teppanyaki Restaurant Sazanka offers you an extensive menu that changes every season.
-Compose your own dinner with our à la carte menu, or choose one of our set menus ranging from 5 or 6 courses.
+Compose your own dinner with our à la carte menu, or choose one of our set menus ranging from 5 to 7 courses.
 Whether your preference is meat, fish or vegetarian, the teppan-chef will take your personal wishes into account.

 Please let us know when making your reservation if you have any dietary wishes, so we can accommodate our service to your demands.

 At Sazanka you will experience à la minute cooking with Japanese precision.
 From your seat around a griddle you will see Japanese teppanyaki chefs at work showing their special cooking techniques.
 Add to this the use of top quality ingredients, an extensive choice of sakes and wines and the characteristic Japanese interior and you are guaranteed to experience the truly authentic Japanese hospitality at its very best.
 The social setup of the restaurant – sharing tables – make it the ideal setting for celebratory dinners.
 Teppanyaki Restaurant Sazanka can be found on the ground floor of Hotel Okura Amsterdam.